Table of contents

 Manage your sending limits

 Every brand has an established sending limit provided by the ISP that they’re using.
-So if you are just starting your email marketing you want to make sure that you don’t go over those limits.
-The more emails you send the more your sending limit goes up.
+So, if you are just starting your email marketing, you want to ensure you don’t exceed those limits.
+The more emails you send, the more your sending limit goes up.
 So the best way to be in compliance here is to slowly ramp up your emails.

 Look at your spam rates

-You should carefully look at your spam rates - the rate at which your emails are being marked as spam by your subscribers.
-A normal spam rate is anything less than 0.1% (or 1 complaint out of every 1,000 sent messages).
+You should carefully look at your spam rates - the rate at which your subscribers mark your emails as spam.
+A normal spam rate is less than 0.1% (or 1 complaint out of every 1,000 sent messages).

-You should deliverability of different ISP’s to see if there is a significant drop in your open and CTR rates.
-Perhaps one of your ISP’s (gmail, yahoo, etc) is sending your emails to the spam folder.
+You should measure the deliverability of different ISPs to see if there is a significant drop in your open and CTR rates.
+Perhaps one of your ESP’s (Gmail, Yahoo, etc.) is sending your emails to the spam folder.

 Improve the quality of your email list